 Upon inception of the GEWG, the GEWG Chair creates the Black Start Gas Coordination Subgroup which supersedes and replaces the Black Start Gas Coordination Group (BSGCG).
 The BSGCG should develop TDSPs’ understanding of the gas supply locations for generation plants for initial black start and eventually to full system restoration.
 In addition, develop TDSPs’ understanding of all gas supply locations needed for high gas consumption due to high loads during summer and winter peaks.

+Membership of BSGCG shall be limited to: representatives from Transmission and/or Distribution Service Providers (TDSPs); Transmission Operators (TOs); Resource Entities; and Qualified Scheduling Entities (QSEs) representing Resources, including, but not limited to, those with contracted Black Start Resources; and appropriate owners or operators of natural gas facilities that affect Resources.
+The GEWG Chair may determine whether a particular owner or operator of a natural gas facility may participate in BSGCG.
+Representation by ERCOT ISO is required.
+Public Utility Commission of Texas (PUCT), the Texas Reliability Entity (TRE), NERC and any other appropriate governing agency may be represented.

 Any individual participating in a subgroup must have a current ERCOT GEWG Subgroup Non-Disclosure Agreement (NDA) on file with ERCOT Legal.
 A current version of the ERCOT GEWG Subgroup NDA is located under “Key Documents” on the GEWG page of the ERCOT website.

 ERCOT Legal maintains a list of Entities who have signed the ERCOT GEWG Subgroup NDA and will coordinate with the GEWG Chair and Vice Chair regarding closed session subgroup meetings.